RyanThomasMusser/NewRelicInsightsReducer/README.md

                 var fakeFilterValues = ["Tablet","Desktop","Bot","Mobile"];
                 //and return a random value because this is a fake function return fakeFilterValue[ Math.floor(Math.random() * fakeFilterValues.length) ];
-            },
+                //the return value will replace the original value of "userAgent"
+                //which is passed in as the facet parameter },
             //
           },